rolling-scopes-school/tasks/react/modules/tasks/final.md

 ## Application Prototype

-You can use existing solutions like [Swagger Editor](https://editor.swagger.io/) as a source of inspiration.
+You can use existing solutions like [Swagger Editor](https://editor.swagger.io/) as a source of inspiration (use alternative [links](https://forge.etsi.org/swagger/editor/) if you can't access the main one).
 However, pay attention that we leave the final decision about the set of tools and design to you to not limit your possibilities and imagination.
 Design, prototype, as well as implementation of the application, are up to you.